Billingegroup/group_git_workflow/README.md

    ```
    git add <path to files you want to add>
-   git add -all # add all edited files shows in git status
+   git add --all # (or git add -A) add all edited files shows in git status
    ```

 1. After adding files into history, we want to `commit` the changes.
 To commit your edits.